 WASHINGTON: Passed; signed into law by Governor.
 House Bill 2160.
 Allows physical therapists to perform spinal manipulation after being issued a spinal manipulation endorsement by the Secretary of the State Department of Health; prohibits a physical therapist from advertising that he or she performs chiropractic "adjustment, spinal adjustment, maintenance or wellness manipulation, or chiropractic care of any kind."

-WISCONSIN: NEW!
-Did not pass; Legislature adjourned.
+WISCONSIN: Did not pass; Legislature adjourned.
 Assembly Bill 765.
 Expands the scope of practice of chiropractic to include practice of acupuncture with 100 hours of training and 2 hours of continuing education annually.

 Acupuncture, Traditional Chinese Medicine and Oriental Medicine